Uriopass/Egregoria/README.md

 ## Building the project

 ### Windows/Mac
-I personally use Windows 10 and Mac OS 10.11, and it works by simply compiling the project.
+I personally use Windows 10 and Mac OS 10.11, and it works by simply compiling the project with the marvelous cargo.
 ```bash
 cargo run
 ```